Barton College Academic Programs

 Exercise Science: Sample Course Offerings

-You will enroll in a variety of science-based courses designed to help you understand the human body and the demands placed upon it.
-Courses include:
+This 56-60 credit hour major includes a variety of science-based courses designed to help you understand the human body and the demands placed upon it.
+Human Anatomy and Physiology (BIO 311) is a precursor course to Exercise Science coursework.
+Exercise Science courses include:

 • SPS 310: Psychological and Sociological Bases of Sport